How Epidemic Psychology Works on Twitter: Evolution of responses to the COVID-19 pandemic in the U.S: Results

 \subsection{Thematic analysis}

 The language categories capture broad concepts related to Strong's epidemic psychology theory, but they do not allow for an analysis of the fine-grained topics within each category.
 To study them, for each of the 87 combinations of language category and phase (29 language categories, for 3 phases), we listed the 100 most retweeted tweets (e.g., most popular tweets containing anxiety posted in the refusal phase).
-To identify overarching \emph{themes}, we followed two steps that are commonly adopted in thematic analysis~\cite{braun2006using,smith2012interpretative}.
+To identify overarching \emph{themes}, we followed two steps that are commonly adopted in thematic analysis~\citep{braun2006using,smith2012interpretative}.
 We first applied \emph{open coding} to identify key concepts that emerged across multiple tweets; specifically, one of the authors read all the tweets and marked them with keywords that reflected the key concepts expressed in the text.
 We then used \emph{axial coding} to identify relationships between the most frequent keywords to summarize them in semantically cohesive themes.
 Themes were reviewed in a recursive manner rather than linear, by re-evaluating and adjusting them as new tweets were parsed.
 Table~\ref{table:thematic} summarizes the most recurring themes, together with some of their representative tweets.
-The thematic analysis revealed that the topics discussed in the three phases resemble the five \emph{stages} of grief~\cite{kubler1972death}: the refusal phase was characterized by denial, the suspended reality phase by anger mixed with bargaining, and the acceptance phase by sadness together with forbearance.
-More specifically, in the refusal phase, statements of skepticism were re-tweeted widely (Table~\ref{table:thematic}, row 1).
+In the refusal phase, statements of skepticism were re-tweeted widely (Table~\ref{table:thematic}, row 1).
 The epidemic was frequently depicted as a ``foreign'' problem (r.
 2) and all activities kept business as usual (r.
 3).